 Therefore, it’s no surprise that privacy — a long-held national ideal touted by the left, right and middle — is shaping up to be a hot issue this election cycle.

-Since February, no less than 7 elected representatives have submitted online privacy bills for review.
+Since February, no less than 7 elected representatives have submitted Internet privacy bills for review.
 Which makes you kinda wonder: is anyone on Capitol Hill working on anything else!?
-Slightly more alarming: the Federal Government has been trying to pass a universal online privacy bill for nearly 15 years and has yet to succeed.
+Slightly more alarming: the Federal Government has been trying to pass a universal privacy bill for nearly 15 years and has yet to succeed.
 At this rate, by the time an act is passed, technology advancements will render the regulations useless.

-Congressional Online Privacy Legislation Proposals
+Congressional Legislation Proposals

 Reps.
-Ed Markey (D – MA.) and Joe Barton (R – TX.) are the latest congressional, bi-partisan duo to introduce an online privacy bill.
+Ed Markey (D – MA.) and Joe Barton (R – TX.) are the latest congressional, bi-partisan duo to introduce an Internet privacy bill.
 Specific to issues surrounding the online collection of children’s data, Markey’s and Barton’s “Do Not Track Kids Act of 2011″ goes much further than the already existent “Children’s Online Privacy Protection Act of 1998″ (COPPA).

 In February, Reps.
-Jackie Speier (D – CA.) and Bobby Rush (D-IL.) each introduced their own online privacy proposals.
+Jackie Speier (D – CA.) and Bobby Rush (D-IL.) each introduced digital privacy proposals.
 Speier’s “Do Not Track Me Online Act of 2011″ exempted government agencies and companies with less than 15,000 customers.
 Rush’s bill was a re-introduction of his 2009 online privacy act.
-Unlike Speier’s proposal, however, Rush’s does not include specific language about a do-not-track mechanism (largely because that terminology didn’t exist when he drafted the bill in 2009), but it does require companies to get consent from users if collected data is shared with a 3rd party.
+Unlike Speier’s proposal, Rush’s does not include specific language about a do-not-track mechanism (largely because that terminology didn’t exist when he drafted the bill in 2009), but it does require companies to get consent from users if collected data is shared with a 3rd party.

 Senatorial Online Privacy Legislation Proposals